Skip to content

 int *extend(int *nums, int size, int enlarge) {

-// Initialize an extended length array
+// Initialize an array with extended length

 int *res = new int[size + enlarge];